zerotrustprivacy/AZ-104/README.md

 <h3>Azure Blob Storage</h3>
 <p><ul>
  <li>Stores any type of text or binary data: text documents, images, video files and app installers</li>
+ <li>Good for accessing data from anywhere.
+Ideal for streaming and random-access.</li>
  <li>3 resources to store and manage data: Azure storage account, containers, blobs in container</li>
  <li>All blobs must be in a container.
 Containers store an unlimited number of blobs.
 Azure accounts store an unlimited number of containers.</li>
  <li><b>3 tiers: </b></li>